marshreddy/docs/tapi/default.md

 ### Legs

-A leg is a section of an itinerary carried out by a passenger on one mode of transit (including walking) from some departure point to an arrival point.
+A leg is a section of an itinerary carried out by a passenger on one mode of transport (including walking) from some departure point to an arrival point.

 #### Types of legs